 You can go for medical treatment in case bumps on your finger are caused by a serious health condition such as arthritis and cancer.
-Visit your doctor to help you in diagnosis and treatment of your health problem.
+Visit your doctor to help you in the diagnosis and treatment of your health problem.

 Some of the treatment methods that your doctor might use to remove a lump from your finger include:

-- Prescription of topical creams that can help to treat a lump on finger caused by arthritis.
+- Prescription of topical creams that can help to treat a lump on the finger caused by arthritis.

 - A surgical procedure to remove malignant cells or cancerous tumors on your fingers.